AlexMitDemBart/CSVParser/readme.md

 # CSV Parser

 ## Description
-CSV parser which works with generic types and annotations.<br/>
+CSV parser which works with generic types and annotations.
+Parses parsable objects to csv represented string<br/>
 No use of third party libraries.